Fire-Works on the Night of the Fourth of July, 1868. Winslow Homer. Wood engraving; The Cleveland Museum of Art.

 Melville’s Foams

-Oxford Handbook of Herman Melville, 2nd edition
+Oxford Handbook of Herman Melville

 This chapter examines some of Melville’s strangest imagery: the marginal, seemingly unremarkable descriptions of the frothy, scummy, slimy conditions at the boundary between life and non-life, animate and inanimate.
 Getting dirty with…